spectrocloud/librarium/content/docs/12.5-vertex/05-enable-non-fips-settings/09-allow-cluster-import.md

 1. Log in to [Palette](https://console.spectrocloud.com/) as a tenant admin.

-2. Navigate to the left Main Menu and click on Tenant Settings.
-Next, on the Tenant Settings Menu, click on Platform Settings.
+2. Navigate to the left Main Menu and click on **Tenant Settings**.
+Next, on the **Tenant Settings Menu**, select **Platform Settings**.

-3. Enable the Allow non-FIPS cluster import option.
-When you enable this option, you are prompted to confirm importing clusters into the tenant that may have profiles with non-FIPS-compliant packs.
+3. Enable the **Allow non-FIPS cluster import** option.
+When you enable this option, you are prompted to confirm importing clusters into the tenant that may not be FIPS-compliant.

 ![Diagram showing the Allow non-FIPS cluster import toggle enabled.](/vertex_use-non-fips-settings_nonFips-cluster-import.png)